 But say some band just finished recording, everything came out great, they played the tapes on different systems and it never seems to be lacking.
 They want to just put it on CD and be...

-The rest of this article is only available with an archive subscription or by purchasing back issue #5.
+The rest of this article is only available with a Basic or Premium subscription, or by purchasing back issue #5.
 For an upcoming year's free subscription, and our current issue on PDF...